dvdxtrn/weaviate/3_root_cause_analysis/postmortem.md

 1. Identified affected node and stopped the `shard_mgr` process.
 2. Preloaded the shard manually from backup (AOF).
-3. Released the shard from the `statemachine` state.
+3. Released the shard from the `active-change-pending` state.
 4. Restarted the shard manually.
 5. Validated that the shard was restored and functioning.